How to Get Rid of Rats in Your Garden or Ornamental Landscape

 Sealed Trash Cans

-All outdoor garbage cans should secured with a lid and stored away from your homes foundation, garden, and landscape areas.
-Dispose of fallen fruits, nuts, and rotten fruits regularly in your yard and garden as any food odors encourages rats to visit your property.
+All outdoor garbage cans should be secured with a lid and stored away from your home's foundation, garden, and landscape areas.
+Dispose of fallen fruits, nuts, and rotten fruits regularly in your yard and garden, as any food odors encourage rats to visit your property.

-In most landscape areas, homeowners install a bird feeder to draw attention to wild birds.
-However, the spilled seeds encourages rats and other pests like squirrels to visit these areas and make it their home.
-Promptly clean up any spilled seeds around the bird feeder and on it to take away the pests food source.
+In most landscape areas, homeowners install bird feeders to draw attention to wild birds.
+However, spilled seeds encourage rats and other pests, like squirrels, to visit these areas and make them their home.
+Promptly clean up any spilled seeds around the bird feeder and on it to remove the pests' food source.

 Take care of any open compost bins used in your yard, which can be a delightful food source for rats.
 A sealed compost bin is an ideal method to break down waste faster without attracting the attention of pests like rats.
-Ensure the compost bin has no gaps between the sides and lid, and in open spaces away from other structures so rats do not establish runways near them.
+Ensure the compost bin has no gaps between the sides and lid and is in open spaces away from other structures so rats do not establish runways near it.

-Do not put any strong-smelling items such as greasy foods, fatty foods, dairy like cheese, eggs, or meat to the compost.
+Do not put any strong-smelling items, such as greasy or fatty foods or dairy like cheese, eggs, or meat, in the compost.
 Install a heavy mesh screen between the soil and the compost bin to prevent rats from burrowing underneath to get into the bin.

-If you have outdoor pets then it would be a good idea to dispose of any uneaten cat or dog food in a outdoor sealed trash can.
-Rats are not fussy eaters that will turn their heads away from a free, easy to access meal in your pets food dish.
+If you have outdoor pets, it would be a good idea to dispose of any uneaten cat or dog food in an outdoor sealed trash can.
+Rats are not fussy eaters, and they will not turn their heads away from a free, easy-to-access meal in your pet's food dish.

 Set Snap-Traps Within Tamper-Proof Bait Stations